mcallisterliza/drama-kids/README.md

 #### 'About Us' and 'Times & Location' sections:

-* The 'About Us' section informs the user what the company is about and explores the company's ehtos and passion for engaging children in performing arts whilst in a safe environment.
+* The 'About Us' section informs the user what the company is about and explores the company's ehthos and passion for engaging children in performing arts whilst in a safe environment.

 * The Times & Location' section clearly defines days and times of the sessions along with the full address of Drama Kids!